mafaldaramoa/ceo-adapt-vqe/README.md

 This takes care of installing all required packages.

 Creating a clean virtual environment using Anaconda is recommended.
+Python>=3.10 is required.

 Note that PySCF does not support Windows.
 You can use Windows Subsystem for Linux (WSL) to install a Linux distribution (e.g. Ubunto), then install Anaconda.

 The results in the papers were obtained with the following package versions: